phoenix125/7dtdServerUpdateUtility/readme.txt

 - OK to use with most other server managers: Use this tool to install and maintain the server and use your other tools to manage game play features.
 - Automatically download and install a new 7 Days To Die Dedicated Server: No need to do it manually.
 - Automatically keeps server updated.
-- Announce server updates and restarts in game, on Discord and Twitch.
+- Announce server updates and/or restarts in game, on Discord and Twitch.
 - Works with both STABLE and EXPERIMENTAL versions.
 - Optionally automatically add version (ex: Alpha 17 (b240)) to server name with each update, so that users can quickly identify that you are running the latest version.
 - Optionally automatically rename GameName to current version (ex: Alpha 17 b240) with each update, therefore saving old world while creating new world (aka: SERVER WIPE).
 - KeepServerAlive: Detects server crashes (checks for 7DaysToDieServer.EXE and telnet reponse checks) and will restart the server.
 - User-defined scheduled reboots.
 - Remote restart (via web browser).
-- Run multiple instances of 7dtdServerUtil to manage multiple servers.
+- Run multiple instances of 7dtdServerUpdateUtility to manage multiple servers.
 - Clean shutdown of your server.
-- Retain detailed logs of 7DTD dedicated server and 7dtdServerUtility.
+- Retain detailed logs of 7DTD dedicated server and 7dtdServerUpdateUtility.
 - Optionally restart server on excessive memory use.
+More detailed features:
+- Optionally execute an external file before and/or after server update check and during server update reboots... good for writing a batch file to disable certain mods during a server update to ensure server reliability.
+- Checks that the server is running and responsive by logging into the server and ensuring a valid response.
+Requires telnet to be active.
+- Keeps only the latest 20 logfiles of the dedicated server.
+- Validates files on first run, then optionally only when buildid (server version) changes.
+Backs up & erases appmanifest_294420.acf to force update when client-only update is released by The Fun Pimps.
+- Automatically imports server settings from serverconfig.xml (or comparable file).

 -----------------
- GETTING STARTED (Two sets of instructions: one for existing servers and the other to use the 7dtdServerUtility tool to download and install a new dedicated server)
+ GETTING STARTED (Two sets of instructions: one for existing servers and the other to use the 7dtdServerUpdateUtility tool to download and install a new dedicated server)
 -----------------

 EXISTING SERVER:
-1) Run 7dtdServerUtility.exe
+1) Run 7dtdServerUpdateUtility.exe
-- The file "7dtdServerUtility.ini" will be created and the program will exit.
+- The file "7dtdServerUpdateUtility.ini" will be created and the program will exit.
-2) Modify the default values in "7dtdServerUtility.ini" to point to your "serverconfig.xml" (or comparable file), install folder, and any other desired values.
+2) Modify the default values in "7dtdServerUpdateUtility.ini" to point to your "serverconfig.xml" (or comparable file), install folder, and any other desired values.
-3) Run 7dtdServerUtility.exe again.
+3) Run 7dtdServerUpdateUtility.exe again.
 - It will validate your files, install any updates, and start the server.
 4) Your server should be up-to-date and running!

-FRESH SERVER: Use 7dtdServerUtility to download install a fresh dedicated server
+FRESH SERVER: Use 7dtdServerUpdateUtility to download install a fresh dedicated server
-1) Run 7dtdServerUtility.exe
+1) Run 7dtdServerUpdateUtility.exe
-- The file "7dtdServerUtility.ini" will be created and the program will exit.
+- The file "7dtdServerUpdateUtility.ini" will be created and the program will exit.
-2) Open the "7dtdServerUtility.ini" with Notepad and modify the follow values:
+2) Open the "7dtdServerUpdateUtility.ini" with Notepad and modify the follow values:
 	"Serverdir=" 	[Enter your desired server folder]
 	"steamcmddir="	[Enter desired SteamCMD folder] (SteamCMD is Steam's utility to download and install the Steam programs) "[Version: 0-Stable/1-Latest Experimental] ServerVer=0" [Select Stable or Experimental version]
 - No need to make any other changes at this time.
-3) Run 7dtdServerUtility.exe again.
+3) Run 7dtdServerUpdateUtility.exe again.
 - All the required files will be downloaded and installed.
 - Once completed, your server will be running...
 Now it's time to config the server and utility.
-4) Shut down the server by rt-clicking on the 7dtdServerUtility icon on the lower right.
+4) Shut down the server by rt-clicking on the 7dtdServerUpdateUtility icon on the lower right.
-5) Modify the remaining default values in "7dtdServerUtility.ini".
+5) Modify the remaining default values in "7dtdServerUpdateUtility.ini".
 6) Modify default values in "serverconfig.xml" (or comparable file) within the 7DTD server folder.
-7) Run 7dtdServerUtility.exe again.
+7) Run 7dtdServerUpdateUtility.exe again.
 8) Congrats!
 Your new server is running.

 ------------